Theodore Papamarkou

 Reader in the mathematics of data science

-Research on Bayesian deep learning and topological deep learning.
-Teaching topics associated with data science.
+Conducted research on Bayesian deep learning and topological deep learning.
+Taught topics associated with data science.
 Lead of the advanced mathematics cluster of the Centre for Digital Trust and Security.
 Chair of the Mathematics Department forum.

 Research scientist